robertklee/KITTI-RoadSeg/README.md

 <!-- # Requirements
 Download ResNet V2 50 and VGG 16 from [Tensorflow's GitHub link](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models) -->

+# Results
+The results of the model are available at: https://www.dropbox.com/s/hoxbbl20gql7f53/ECE%20470%20Final%20Report.pdf?dl=0
+TODO: embed images into README

+# Discussion
+For the evaluation function, the F1 score in best case was 99.1% and accuracy is 98.6%; in worse case, the F1 score was 92.5% and accuracy is 91.3%.
+We also analyzed the two different encoders: ResNet18 and ResNet50.
+In the UU case, ResNet50 performed better than ResNet18.
+However, ResNet50 did not perform well in some complicated situations; thus, it sometimes performed worse.

+We note that the trained model is not overfitting, since the training and validation accuracy are both relatively monotonously increasing with respect to epochs.
+In addition, the training and validation loss function is also steadily decreasing with respect to epochs.
+This is seen in Figure 9 and Figure 10.

+We observe that the model performs best when the road surface is clearly distinguished from surroundings.
+It is especially strong when there are distinct lane markings.
+This is likely because the model can extract the edges as an indicator of potential road areas.

+As shown in Figure 11, the model is robust in many different situations.
+As shown in Figure 12, the model is weak when there are misleading lines that are visually similar to road surfaces, such as the train tracks.
+It also has difficulty when there is a high contrast shadow region, or where the road is split by a median.
+The model seems to favour segmentations that are not split on the lower section of the image.
+It also prefers connected road regions.
+This is reasonable, since real-world roads will be connected.
+However, this results in road surfaces that are split from the very bottom of the image being incorrectly segmented, such as the bottom image in Figure 12.
+However, this may be tolerable, because the car cannot move into that lane anyway.

+In Table 1, we see the model has both the best and worst performance on urban unmarked images.
+This class of images has the greatest variation because urban environments have irregularly shaped roads, many pedestrians and parked vehicle occlusions, and highly varied surrounding obstacles, among others.
+It is reasonable that the model performs the worst in this class.

+Tighter spread in performance is seen on the urban multiple marked lines dataset.
+This is likely because the model has learned to use lane markings to determine road surfaces, and multiple parallel lines will strengthen that prediction.
+In addition, wider roads requiring multiple lane markings are often found in the outskirts of the city, where the roads are naturally straighter and have fewer random objects and occlusions.

+We note that the ResNet 50-based model had both better and worse performance.
+This is reasonable, since deeper networks with more trainable parameters may perform better if we can provide a larger dataset.
+Since the given dataset only contains hundreds of images, there may not be enough data to train the deeper model to achieve consistently better performance.
+Deeper models are also more likely to suffer from the gradient vanishing problem, which may affect the propagation of weight updates.

+Multiple challenges were encountered while training the model.
+The biggest challenge was an incorrect concatenation in the decoder.
+The final layer was returned as a concatenation of multiple scale outputs, which likely jumbled the network results, causing it to output extremely large positive and negative values.
+Further, the final layer of that decoder had parts of the model that were visible, without a softmax or sigmoid function that can cap the output values.
+After fixing it with final output layer of softmax activation, the model results were between the range of [0,1] as expected.

+Another bug was encountered in the segmentation ground truth and was fixed by producing a binary one-hot segmentation for each pixel from the ground truth data.
+Challenges were also encountered in implementing non-standard loss functions, such as birds’ eye view (BEV), in the TensorFlow and Keras language.
+This is because the available graph operations are limited, and workarounds must be found to implement some math operations.
+We decided to revert to a pixel-based Dice loss function.

+The dataset also posed challenges.
+The ground truth data for the testing dataset was not available for users to download.
+Instead, they provide a server where results can be uploaded and evaluated.
+This is likely because they want to prevent cheating in the benchmark.
+However, this made it difficult to evaluate the performance of the testing dataset.
+This was solved by visually inspecting the test output, and calculating the model performance metrics on training data, knowing that this will overestimate the model performance.
+The test output was similar to the training output, so this did not greatly affect the results.

+Another dataset issue was the lack of available driving corridor segmentation ground truth data.
+This was only available for a third of the total training data.
+Thus, we changed our plan from performing lane segmentation to road segmentation.
+If lane segmentation is still desired, we can use weights pre-trained on the road dataset to fine tune with the limited lane marking dataset.

+Finally, issues were encountered with the various command line arguments that we programmed.
+This was solved by testing various combinations of parameters and inspecting and refactoring possible branches.

+# Future Work
+While the results of the model were strong, there remains work that can improve the results.
+The major item that will likely greatly improve results is implementing stronger loss functions based on the birds’ eye view metric discussed in Section IV.B: Performance Metric Types.
+This was not implemented in the first iteration of this model because the calculations require extensive debugging to translate it from normal Python into a language suitable for Keras Backend and TensorFlow.
+The operations that are available are limited, and not all calculations have a suitable mapping.
+By improving the loss function, the model can better tune the network parameters during backpropagation.
+A behaviour-based loss function also improves the results in a driving context.

+The current output has a jagged appearance because Upsample2D blocks were used in the decoder.
+This is a simple scaling of the image, and while it is efficient, it results in artifacts in the output.
+This is especially noticeable in the last layer, where a Upsample2D of 4x is used, and produces the scaling pixilation artifacts seen in the output.
+This block can be extended to multiple Upsample2D of 2x separated by convolution layers, which will likely reduce pixilation.

+All of the Upsample2D blocks can also be changed to use a Conv2DTranspose.
+This also upsamples, but it uses a convolution kernel that is trainable, which can improve model performance.

+The decoder is fairly shallow, especially compared to the ResNet50 encoder backbone depth.
+This may mean we are losing details in the upsampling.
+We can increase the depth of the decoder to increase the number of trainable parameters, which may improve results.
+However, this may also lead to a decrease in performance, so this should be compared to the current result.

+Finally, we can explore using better Keras metrics to evaluate the training of the model.
+For example, Mean Intersection-Over-Union may be used.
+This computes the IOU for each segmentation class and averages them and is a better metric for segmentation problems.

 # TODO
 - link to trained models
 - train and test should be repeated and split evenly across the three types